AamuApp/aamu-blog/content/posts/building-with-the-aamu-api-from-tasks-to-docs-and-graphql/index.md

       "configured": true
     }
   }
+}</code></pre><h3 xmlns="http://www.w3.org/1999/xhtml">POST: send a new email</h3><p xmlns="http://www.w3.org/1999/xhtml">Use this endpoint to send a new outbound email, not a reply to an existing thread.
+It creates a draft for the API actor, sends it through the same project email path as the UI, and returns the sent email thread.
+Use Emails comment permission for this endpoint.</p><pre xmlns="http://www.w3.org/1999/xhtml"><code class="language-plaintext">POST /api/v1/emails/
+x-api-key: YOUR_API_KEY
+x-project-id: YOUR_PROJECT_ID
+x-aamu-actor: ile
+Content-Type: application/json

+{
+  "subject": "Test email from Aamu API",
+  "html": "&lt;p&gt;Hello from the Aamu Email API.&lt;/p&gt;", "to": [
+    { "address": "ilkkah@gmail.com", "name": "Ilkka" }
+  ]
 }</code></pre><h3 xmlns="http://www.w3.org/1999/xhtml">PUT: write a reply draft</h3><p xmlns="http://www.w3.org/1999/xhtml">The API chooses the original sender/contact as the default recipient when possible.
 You can pass <code>to</code> explicitly if the integration wants to override recipients.</p><pre xmlns="http://www.w3.org/1999/xhtml"><code class="language-plaintext">PUT /api/v1/emails/EMAIL_ID/reply-draft
 x-api-key: YOUR_API_KEY
 x-project-id: YOUR_PROJECT_ID